nichol7s/timelines-site/pages/historical-timeline.md

 ---
-title: A historical timeline of infectious disease and aerosols
+title: A historical timeline of infectious disease transmitted in aerosols
 nav: History of Aerosol Diseases ⟿
 nav_order: 3
 timeline-json: aerosol-history-timeline.json